-General Education Work- Based Learning - Onsite 906104/916104 936104/946104 GPA Weight: 0 Grading Scale: General NCAA Approved?
-No Length: Term Number of Credits: 0.5 Grade Level: 11, 12 are selected for this course will be ide or off campus in a job placemer Prerequisites: Teacher Recommendation, Stud Approval ent Application, Administrative Counseling Notes: None
+Service Learning S, T, E, M 906104/ 916104 GPA Weight: O Grading Scale: General NCAA Approved?
+NA Length: Term Number of Credits: 0.5 Grade Level: 11, 12 Students who apply and are selected for this course will be assigned as a teacher's aide.
+Prerequisites: Teacher Recommendation, Student Application.
+Counseling Notes: Students may not take this course more than twice in the same academic year.